EU lobby piles in on foreign criticism of China's antitrust enforcement

 "Although the legal machinery of the AML has been used to protect competition and prevent monopolistic conduct, China has also employed it both domestically and extraterritorially to pursue objectives that have no place in a free, open and fair market-based economy," the report said.

-The U.S. Chamber cited publicly available records of Chinese legislators and regulators advocating the use of the anti-monopoly law to drive an industrial policy agenda.
+The U.S. Chamber citied publicly available records of Chinese legislators and regulators advocating the use of the anti-monopoly law to drive an industrial policy agenda.